warehouse-web/warehouse/src/pages/shop/2020-04-03-mode-and-mode.md

 ---
 ![Mode and Mode 7.
 2019.
 Photography: Anouk Beckers ](/img/03_d-k_mode-mode_photo_anoukbeckers.jpg "Mode and Mode 7.
 2019.
 Photography: Anouk Beckers ")

+Mode and Mode is *Mode and Mode* is a periodical that addresses printed matter in fashion practice by Laura Gardner and Karina Soraya.\
-*Mode and Mode* seven presents an anthology of text works and biographical listings of key D&K (Ricarda Bigolin and Nella Themelios) projects from 2012 to present as a companion publication to *D&K LOOK BOOK 2019*.\
+Continuing the mission of *Mode and Mode* in exploring experimental publishing practices at the margins of fashion, this issue shares, in chronological order, a body of experimental text works by the critical fashion practice of D&K. Accompanying the D&K *Look Book 2019 - All or Nothing Mode and Mode 7 serves as* an anthology of text works and biographical listings of key D&K projects from 2012 to present. \
+As intrinsic to their exhibition and garment-based work, D&K produce writing—including ficto-critical prose, cut-and-paste collage, poetry, and screenwriting—to reconstitute components of fashion, such as the garment, atmospheric conditions of retail space and packaging ephemera.
+Their interrogation of fashion language in (and as) branding highlights the plasticity of words, which are always both meaningless and meaningful.\
 \
-In December 2019, D&K, *Mode and Mode* and Surpllus presented *D&K LOOK BOOK 2019/Mode and Mode issue seven* at Warehouse.
-The event presented a performance of the two publications and the limited-edition ‘covers’ created by D&K (Ricarda Bigolin and Chantal Kirby).
-This event at Warehouse was part of a series of Europese launches.\
+Mode and Mode 7 was co-launched with the *D&K LOOK BOOK 2019* at San Serriffe at Warehouse.\
 \
 Type: softcover\
 Dimensions: 271mm x207mm portrait\